 If you order wine with your meal, the wine list at Fogo de Chão is one of the best in the Valley.

 Fogo de Chão is a bit expensive for a casual lunch if you aren't on an expense account, but who says you can't have your main meal in the middle of the day if you have the time to spend?
 Fogo de Chão is open for dinner seven days per week, and offers lunch Monday through Friday until 2 p.m. and has brunch hours on Sunday.
 On Saturdays, the Brazilian feast begins at 2 p.m.

 Scottsdale, AZ 85253

 All dates, times, prices and offerings are subject to change without notice.

-As is common in the industry, the writer was provided with a complimentary meal for the purpose of the review.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
+Disclaimer: As is common in the travel industry, the writer was provided with complimentary services for review purposes.
+While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.